 Dusk that colors the clouds every shade of peach.
 Light playing across clear, rushing water or dappled across a dirt road by the shadows of leaves.
 The invisible wind that caresses grass and leaf and hair.
-For Studio Ghibli films, these moments of ephemera heighten the world around the characters and reflect the complexity of their inner lives.
+For Studio Ghibli movies, these moments of ephemera heighten the world around the characters and reflect the complexity of their inner lives.
 The visuals will never quite match the soaring emotions the characters’ struggles and triumphs evoke, but damned if they don’t come close.
-After 36 years of animated films, there’s hardly a frame you’d hesitate to blow up and hang on your wall.
+After four decades of Studio Ghibli movies, there’s hardly a frame you’d hesitate to blow up and hang on your wall.
 How do you rank magic like that?

 When he founded the studio in 1985, director Hayao Miyazaki and his collaborators named it for the Libyan term for “sirocco,” the hot Mediterranean wind—and, tellingly, as you’ll see, for an Italian flying machine.
 (A pronunciation note: Although both the Libyan Arabic and Italian term feature a hard “G,” the studio’s name is pronounced with a soft “G” in its native land.)